From multiline queues to Macdonald polynomials via the exclusion process: Introduction and results

 The following definition can be found in \cite{MacdonaldBourbaki} (see also \cite{Marshall} for a nice exposition). \begin{definition} For $1 \leq i \leq n$, we define the \emph{$q$-Dunkl} or \emph{Cherednik operators} \cite{Cherednik1, Cherednik2} by

 The Cherednik operators commute pairwise, and hence possess a set of simultaneous eigenfunctions, which are (up to scalar) the \emph{nonsymmetric Macdonald polynomials}.
+Each simultaneous eigenspace is one-dimensional.
 We index the nonsymmetric Macdonald polynomials $E_{\mu}(\mathbf{x}; q, t)$ by compositions $\mu$ so that